-Common infective organism like, "H-pylori, C-jejuni, B-burgdorferi, C-psittaci, and hepatitis-C virus (HCV), all have been associated with gastric lymphoma, immunoproliferative small intestinal disease, cutaneous lymphoma, ocular lymphoma, and spleen lymphoma.
+Some common infective organism like, "H. pylori, C. jejuni, B. burgdorferi, C. psittaci, and hepatitis-C virus (HCV), which have been associated with gastric lymphoma, immunoproliferative small intestinal disease, cutaneous lymphoma, ocular lymphoma, and spleen lymphoma.
+There appears to be a moleculary mimicary type reaction resulting in the development of autoimmune lymphoma from these organisms.

-Many organs are targeted by an immune process due to the lymphoproliferative disease: they include skin (paraneoplastic pemphigus, vasculitis, and urticaria), nervous system (neuropathy, multifocal motor neuropathy), hematological (immune anemia, acquired bleeding disorders), rheumatologic (arthritis, systemic vasculitis, and myositis) and renal (cryoglobulinemia, glomerulopathies).
+Many organs can be targeted by an immune process due to the lymphoproliferative disease: they include skin diseases (paraneoplastic pemphigus, vasculitis, and urticaria), peripheral and central nervous system involvement (polyneuropathy, multifocal motor neuropathy), hematological manifestations (immune anemia, acquired bleeding disorders), rheumatologic diseases (arthritis, systemic vasculitis, and myositis) and renal lesion (cryoglobulinemia, glomerulopathies).
 A higher prevalence of autoantibodies, such as antinuclear antibodies, Antiphospholipid antibodies are seen in autoimmune lymphomas.
-Autoimmune diseases and lymphoma type malignancies are closely related.
-Lymphomas occur more frequently in the course of autoimmune diseases.
-An increased incidence of malignant lymphoma transformation has been described in patients with rheumatoid arthritis (RA), systemic lupus erythematosus (SLE), Sjogren's syndrome (SS), and autoimmune thyroid disease.
-Patients with lymphoma may generate autoantibodies against various auto antigens.
-Anti-ssDNA antibodies were detected in the sera of 25% of patients with lymphomas, which become the cause of other autoimmune disease like Sjogrens, SLE and RA.